On the Ingleton-Violations in Finite Groups: Interpretation and Generalizations of Violation in using Theory of Group Actions

 Let $V$ be an $n$-dimensional vector space over a field $F$.
 Recall $GL(V)$ and $SL(V)$ are the general linear group and special linear group on $V$, respectively.
 They are examples of groups of Lie type, a notion which is not totally well defined.

 Each group $G$ of Lie type possesses a \emph{building}, a simplicial complex on which $G$ is represented as a group of automorphisms.
-Recall a (abstract) \emph{simplicial complex} consists of a set $X$ of \emph{vertices} together with a set of nonempty subsets of $X$ called \emph{simplices}; the only axiom says that each nonempty subset of a simplex is a simplex.
+A (abstract) \emph{simplicial complex} consists of a set $X$ of \emph{vertices} together with a collection of nonempty subsets of $X$ called \emph{simplices}; the only axiom says that each nonempty subset of a simplex is a simplex.

-\begin{ex} Let $X$ be a partially ordered set.
-The \emph{order complex} of $X$ is the simplicial complex with vertex set $X$ and with the simplices the nonempty chains in the poset. \end{ex}
+\begin{example} Let $X$ be a partially ordered set.
+The \emph{order complex} of $X$ is the simplicial complex with vertex set $X$ and with the simplices the nonempty chains in the poset. \end{example}

-\begin{ex} The \emph{projective geometry} $PG(V)$ of $V$ is the poset of nonzero proper subspaces of $V$, partially ordered by inclusion.
+\begin{example} The \emph{projective geometry} $PG(V)$ of $V$ is the poset of nonzero proper subspaces of $V$, partially ordered by inclusion.
 The building of $GL(V)$ and $SL(V)$ is the order complex of this poset.
 Of course $GL(V)$ permutes the subspaces of $V$, supplying a representation of $GL(V)$ on $PG(V)$ whose kernel is the subgroup of scalar maps.
-The images of $GL(V)$ and $SL(V)$ in $Aut(PG(V))$ are the \emph{projective general linear group} $PGL(V)$ and \emph{projective special linear group} $PSL(V)$.
-Write $GL(n,F)$, $SL(n,F)$, $PGL(n,F)$, $PSL(n,F)$ for the corresponding group when $\mathrm{dim}(V) = n$ and the field is $F$. \end{ex}
+The images of $GL(V)$ and $SL(V)$ in the automorphism group $Aut(PG(V))$ are the \emph{projective general linear group} $PGL(V)$ and \emph{projective special linear group} $PSL(V)$.
+Write $GL(n,F)$, $SL(n,F)$, $PGL(n,F)$, $PSL(n,F)$ for the corresponding group when $\mathrm{dim}(V) = n$ and the field is $F$. \end{example}